sts10/sts10.github.io/_posts/2021-10-26-restic-rsync-backup-ideas.markdown

 Now let's say something bad has happened and we need to [restore](https://restic.readthedocs.io/en/latest/050_restore.html#restoring-from-a-snapshot) our files from this back-up repo.

 Our files aren't exactly just sitting in a directory, as they are when using a tool like rsync.
-(This is a bit of a downside for restic, but it's fine.)
-Instead, we have to use restic's `restore` subcommand.
+(This is a bit of a downside for Restic, but it's fine.)
+Instead, we have to use Restic's `restore` subcommand.

 First, we copy the snapshot id of the snapshot we want to restore from from that `snapshot` command.
-Then we'll make a new directory to restore to, and restore to it using restic's restore subcommand:
+Then we'll make a new directory to restore to, and restore to it using Restic's restore subcommand:

 ```bash
 mkdir ~/Documents_restored
 restic -r /media/sschlinkert/external_harddrive/restic-repo restore 7ea938aa --target ~/Documents_restored
 ```

-Your can also have restic use the latest snapshot, but I'd assume you then have to provide a `--path`?
+Your can also have Restic use the latest snapshot, but I'd assume you then have to provide a `--path`?

 ```bash
 restic -r /media/sschlinkert/external_harddrive/restic-repo restore latest --target ~/Documents_restored --path "home/sschlinkert"